MizaGBF/GBFAL/readme.md

 - [job_data_export.json](https://github.com/MizaGBF/GBFAL/blob/main/json/job_data_export.json) is used to quickly link some MC jobs to their weapon animations using the built-in CLI.
 - [manual_lookup.json](https://github.com/MizaGBF/GBFAL/blob/main/json/manual_lookup.json) is used to fill lookup entries without wiki data.
 - [manual_fate.json](https://github.com/MizaGBF/GBFAL/blob/main/json/manual_fate.json) is used to associate fate episode entries with other elements.
+- [manual_npc_replace.json](https://github.com/MizaGBF/GBFAL/blob/main/json/manual_npc_replace.json) is used to manually update the internal npc id subtitution list (Used for a handful of collab NPCs).

 More JSON files not specified here might appear in this folder, for development or testing purpose.